Why Are More People Nearsighted Than Ever Before?

 However this isn’t a sign for panic.
 In fact, more researchers have joined the ranks to study this new myopic phenomenon.
 As they get hard at work to find us answers, we’ll tell you what they’ve found so far.

-Simply put, myopia is the ability to see objects close to the eye very well; hence why it is sometimes referred to as nearsightedness.
+Simply put, myopia is the ability to see objects close to the eye very well.
+This is why it is sometimes referred to as nearsightedness.
 Reading and computer use are a breeze, but seeing objects further away, such as road signs may prove to be more difficult.

 Myopia develops when the eyeball is too long compared to the focusing ability of the cornea and lens is when seeing things in the distance becomes difficult.
 Because of this, rays of light are focused at a certain spot in front of the retina instead of directly on its surface.
 Myopia can also be caused by the cornea and lens being too curved for the eye.